Workplace Mediation Investigations in Western Sydney

 Protecting Employers Across Great Western Sydney Through Independent Fact Finding

 However, mediation is not designed to determine truth.
-It is not structured to test evidence, assess credibility or resolve serious allegations of misconduct.
-When mediation is applied in circumstances that require formal investigation, risk increases rather than decreases.
+It does not test evidence, assess credibility or resolve serious allegations of misconduct.
+When mediation is used in circumstances requiring formal investigation, organisational risk increases rather than decreases.

 There comes a point where dialogue alone is insufficient.
-When facts are disputed, when allegations are serious, when trust has deteriorated or when legal exposure is possible, employers must shift from facilitation to investigation.
+When facts are disputed, allegations are serious, trust has deteriorated or legal exposure becomes likely, employers must shift from facilitation to structured investigation.

-CCS Risk Services delivers independent, structured and procedurally sound workplace mediation investigations that help Western Sydney employers transition from failed mediation to informed resolution.
+CCS Risk Services delivers independent, procedurally sound workplace mediation investigations that support Western Sydney employers in transitioning from failed mediation to defensible resolution.

 Mediation operates on cooperation.
-It assumes that both parties are willing to participate in good faith and that the issue can be resolved through mutual understanding.
-It is particularly effective where conflict arises from:
+It assumes both parties are willing to engage in good faith and that the issue can be resolved through mutual understanding.

 • Miscommunication